Kumara2005/AIML_INTERN/TASK1/README.md

 1. **Data Loading** - Import the raw Student Performance dataset
 2. **Initial Inspection** - Display dataset info, shape, and summary statistics
-3. **Missing Value Analysis** - Identify and handle null values
+3. **Missing Value Analysis** - Identify and handle null values (fill with mode for categorical, mean for numerical)
-4. **Duplicate Removal** - Detect and eliminate duplicate records
+4. **Categorical Encoding** - Convert categorical variables to binary features using one-hot encoding
-5. **Outlier Detection** - Use IQR method to identify outliers in numerical columns
+5. **Outlier Detection & Removal** - Use IQR method to identify and remove outliers in score columns
-6. **Outlier Treatment** - Handle outliers using capping or removal techniques
+6. **Feature Scaling** - Apply standardization to numerical score columns using StandardScaler
-7. **Data Export** - Save the cleaned dataset to CSV format
+7. **Data Export** - Save the cleaned and processed dataset to CSV format

 ## 👤 Author